xerial/xerial/README.md

 Core utilities of xerial projects.

  * Useful collection classes: CyclicArray, RedBlackTree, balanced PrioritySearchTree, UnionFindSet etc.
- * Logger whose log levels can be configured through a JMX interface at runtime
+ * Logger whose log levels and output targets can be configured through a JMX interface at runtime
  * StopWatch for taking benchmarks of codes
  * Resource trait for reading files in classpaths and jar files.
 Quite useful for debugging codes that need to use files.
  * Fast PEG parser generator